-33 Since wages may not respond to local demand conditions immediately, we choose a time window for each survey year (2002-2006 for the 2007 survey, 2008-2012 for the 2013 survey, and 2014-2017 for the 2018 survey) and calculate the average share of GDP that comes from the service or high-skilled sector during each of the three time windows for each province.
+34 Since wages may not respond to local demand conditions immediately, we choose a time window for each survey year (2002-2006 for the 2007 survey, 2008-2012 for the 2013 survey, and 2014-2017 for the 2018 survey) and calculate the average share of GDP that comes from the service or high-skilled sector during each of the three time windows for each province.
 We use this average share for classification.

-34 Provinces with above median high-skilled sector GDP share are Beijing, Shanghai, Zhejiang, Hunan, Guangdong, Yunnan, and Gansu, and those with below median share are Hebei, Inner Mongolia, Liaoning, Shandong, and Henan.
+35 Provinces with above median high-skilled sector GDP share are Beijing, Shanghai, Zhejiang, Hunan, Guangdong, Yunnan, and Gansu, and those with below median share are Hebei, Inner Mongolia, Liaoning, Shandong, and Henan.
+Provinces that change skill category over time are not included in the estimation.